Retirement Planning·7 minutes read·

 A genuinely useful retirement plan includes:

 When you model all of these together, you get your actual ExitAge — the age at which your full financial picture can sustain your chosen retirement lifestyle.
 It's almost certainly different from what your pension balance alone would suggest.
+For a framework on how much is enough to retire once you know your full picture, that's worth reading alongside this.
 And it's the only number that actually matters.

 Why ExitAge Is Built for Reality